Code: Python AST, bytecode, machine code

 Design Principles

 All JSL programs and data structures are representable as standard JSON.
-This ensures universal parsing, generation, and compatibility with the entire JSON ecosystem.
+This means universal parsing, generation, and compatibility with every tool that speaks JSON (which is basically every tool).

 from jsl import JSLRunner